Leptons1618/Markov-Chain-Lab/docs/SECURITY.md

 #### HTTPS Only

-Ensure your hosting platform uses HTTPS (all modern platforms do by default):
+Ensure your hosting platform uses HTTPS (all modern platforms do by default).

-- AWS Amplify: ✅ Auto HTTPS
-- Azure Static Web Apps: ✅ Auto HTTPS
-- Vercel: ✅ Auto HTTPS

 #### Security Headers